Prag8855/aab/content/guides/blue-card.md

 ### 7. Convert your National Visa into a Blue Card

-Your National Visa is valid for 6 to 12 months.[^29] After your arrive in Germany, you must convert it into a Blue Card at the *[[Ausländerbehörde]]*.
+Your National Visa is valid for 3 to 12 months.[^29] After your arrive in Germany, you must convert it into a Blue Card at the *[[Ausländerbehörde]]*.

 In Berlin, you must convert your National Visa **8 weeks before it expires**, not sooner.[^39]

 To convert your National Visa into a Blue Card:

 1. **[Book an Ausländerbehörde appointment](/guides/berlin-auslanderbehorde-appointment)**
     Start looking for an appointment 3 to 4 months before your National Visa expires.
 It's really hard to find an appointment.
+[If your National Visa expires soon](/guides/berlin-auslanderbehorde-appointment#if-your-residence-permit-expires-soon), [send your documents online](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait), it's faster.
 2. **Go to your appointment**
     During the appointment, they take your fingerprints for your Blue Card.
 It takes around 15 minutes.
 3. **Wait for your Blue Card**